ONLYOFFICE/onlyoffice-nextcloud/README.md

     ```bash
     cd apps/
     ```
-2. Get the Nextcloud ONLYOFFICE integration app.
+2. Get the ONLYOFFICE app for Nextcloud.
 There are several ways to do that:

     a.
 Download the latest signed version from the official store for [Nextcloud](https://apps.nextcloud.com/apps/onlyoffice).